KubeRocketCI/docs/versioned_docs/version-3.9.0/use-cases/application-scaffolding.md

 ## Overview

-This use case outlines the process of creating and deploying a FastAPI application using a scaffolding tool.
+This use case outlines the process of creating and deploying a FastAPI application using KubeRocketCI.
 The purpose is to provide developers with a streamlined approach to generate a functional code structure for a FastAPI web application, including basic read functionality.
 The process also allows for customization to meet specific requirements and deployment to a development environment.
 By utilizing a standardized process for code review, testing, and deployment, developers can save time and effort while ensuring high code quality and reliability.
-The ultimate goal is to empower the development team to release new features and applications more efficiently, while maintaining a high level of code quality and reliability.
+The goal is to empower the development team to release new features and applications more efficiently, while maintaining a high level of code quality and reliability.
 The KubeRocketCI is used to facilitate this process.

 <div style={{ display: 'flex', justifyContent: 'center' }}>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/TcPcIKYvKFo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="allowfullscreen"></iframe>